-These potential impacts where further investigated during the EIA phase of the project by means of the following processes and methodology.
+These potential impacts were further investigated during the EIA phase of the project by means of the following processes and methodology.

-6.3 Impact Assessment Phase
+3.4 Impact Assessment Phase

-6.3.1 Introduction
+3.4.1 Introduction

-The purpose of the Impact Assessment Phase of an EIA is as follows1:
+The purpose of the Impact Assessment Phase of an EIA is as follows1 :

-- Ensure that the process is open and transparent and involves the Authorities, proponent and stakeholders (see Chapter 6); - Address issues that have been raised during the preceding Scoping Phase (Chapter 8 and 9); - Assess alternatives to the proposed activity in a comparative manner (see Chapter 9); - Assess all identified impacts and determine the significance of each impact (see Chapter 9); and

-Formulate mitigation measures (see EMPr - Appendix E).
+- Ensure that the process is open and transparent and involves the Authorities, proponent and stakeholders; - Address issues that have been raised during the preceding Scoping Phase (Chapter 8 and 9); - Assess alternatives to the proposed activity in a comparative manner (see Chapter 7); - Assess all identified impacts and determine the significance of each impact (see Chapter 9); and - Formulate mitigation measures (see EMPr Appendix D).